wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ![archival storage service - page 1](storageservice-20190702.png)

--   New assets are uploaded to an Ingest bucket in S3.
+-   Assets are uploaded to an Ingest bucket in S3.
     These assets are zip-compressed files in the [BagIt format][bagit], a Library of Congress standard for storing collections of digital files.

 -   The event stream from S3 triggers the Archival Storage Service, which:

     1. Retrieves a copy of the BagIt file from the Ingest bucket
     2. Decompresses the BagIt file and copies it to a short-term Processing bucket
-    3. Validates the file -- i.e., checks that the contents match those described by the BagIt metadata
+    3. Validates the bag -- i.e., checks that the contents match those described by the BagIt metadata
-    4. Assuming the contents are valid, copies the files to a long-term storage location
+    4. Assuming the contents are valid, stores the bag in long-term storage
-    4. Replicates the content into a second long-term storage location
     5. Creates a description of the stored bag and saves it to the Versioned Hybrid Store (a transactional store for large objects using S3 and DynamoDB)

 [bagit]: https://en.wikipedia.org/wiki/BagIt